 If you want to have a soft-looking door stop then consider using pebbles at the base and add stuffing around the edges.

 You can use a small amount of wadding at the base, sides, and tops to give the doorstop a softer edge, better for families with smaller children and kinder on floors.

 You can create a base of heavier materials such as pebbles, rice or plastic beads and top up the rest with stuffing.

-Dried Lentils & Beans
+7. Dried Lentils & Beans

-Lentils can be found and bought online, in supermarkets and local greengrocers.
+Lentils can be found and bought online, in supermarkets and in local greengrocers.
 You can often find them in larger bags on the world food aisles which may work out cheaper in the long run if you plan to make a few doorstops.

 Many people who have made doorstops on a budget have simply used a brick from the back garden.
 It is far from the most luxurious of fillings but it is very cost-effective and simple.

 You can simply wrap it thoroughly with polyester stuffing or wadding to create a cushioned look and to create a soft barrier for toes.